MugishBeldar/test-1/IMPORTANT-COMMAND.md

 # change github account in vs-code using terminal
     git config --global user.email <your email>
     git config --global user.name <your username>

+# delete last commit and rest of files
+    git reset --hard HEAD~1

+# undo last commit and goes to the staging area
+    git reset --soft HEAD~1